-Reduction performance in energy consumption at the end of 2019 recorded around a 44% increase from the end of 2017.
-Power generation based on renewable energy went up by around 2.1-fold during the same period, and the PUE of our data center has been improved.
+Reduction performance in energy consumption at the end of 2020 recorded around a 42% increase from the end of 2017.
+Power generation based on renewable energy went up by around 2.3-fold during the same period, and the PUE of our data center has been improved.
 The Green Factory was designed to save energy, and does so at a rate of more than 5% every year through continued efforts to reduce energy consumption.
 We set up 22 electric vehicle-charging facilities and thus reduced the burden of commuting using an eco-mobility, and participate in "Earth Hour" every year, which is an environmental campaign hosted by the World Wide Fund for Nature.
-In addition, we radically improved the photovoltaic power generation facility at the Data Center GAK in 2018, and as a result, 217 MWh of power were saved in 2019, along with about 97 tons of CO2 emissions.
-We have been making continued efforts to reduce the amount of water used in air-conditioning, with the volume in 2019 decreasing by 12.53% year-on-year, despite the increase in the number of IT devices.
+In addition, we radically improved the photovoltaic power generation facility at the building in 2018, and as a result, 213 MWh of power were saved in 2020, along with about 95 tons of GHG emissions.
+In addition, we are constantly monitoring and upgrading our data center operations in order to reduce water consumption for air-conditioning.
+Although our IT resources and resulting water consumption were increased in 2020, we made ceaseless efforts to develop improvement measures through the use of natural energy and increased energy efficiency, thereby reducing nearly 20,000 tons of GHG emissions per year.
 Our second office building, "1784", which is expected to be completed in 2021, was designed to earn LEED platinum certification and have an energy efficiency level of 1+, and will have a 763.2 kW geothermal system in its basement space, and a 140.8 kW photovoltaic power generation facility on the rooftop.
-As of the end of October 2020, the construction is in progress, and primary energy consumption is estimated to be 160.7 kWh/m2 a year, which is in the top 10% of business facility buildings with total floor space of 10,000 m2 or more, based on statistics provided by the Korea Energy Agency.
+As of the end of December 2020, the construction is in progress, and primary energy consumption is estimated to be 160.7 kWh/m a year, which is in the top 10% of business facility buildings with total floor space of 10,000 m or more, based on statistics provided by the Korea Energy Agency.
 The new building has already earned 1+ preliminary energy efficiency certificate, with main certification to be finalized after the completion of the construction work.